-Since, Kolkata is the capital of West Bengal and is also a metropolitan city, it is very well connected to all the modes of travelling.
-The airport is just 17 kms away from the city and it has two major railway stations which are again connected with all the major places.
+Since Kolkata is the capital of West Bengal and is also a metropolitan city, it is very well-connected to all the modes of travelling.
+The airport is just 17 km away from the city and it has two major railway stations which are, again, connected with all the major places.

 22 October 2020 - 26 October 2020